Any firearms I have for sale, usually Browning or Winchester 1885 High Wall

-I have not stopped buying and selling BPCRs, so you may run across an
+listings it may appear that I have stopped buying and selling BPCRs, which is

 If you are a serious buyer I suggest you 1st read the following short article in